bazelbuild/starlark/spec.md

 Starlark programs cannot change the set of predeclared bindings or assign new values to them.

-Nested beneath the predeclared block is the _module_ block, which contains the bindings of the current file.
+Nested beneath the predeclared block is the _module_ block, which contains the bindings of the current module.
-Bindings in the module block (such as `a`, `b`, `c`, and `h` in the example) are called _global_.
+Bindings in the module block (such as `a`, `b`, `c`, and `h` in the example) are called _global_ and may be visible to other modules.
 The module block is empty at the start of the file and is populated by top-level binding statements, but an application may pre-bind one or more global names, to provide domain-specific functions to that file, for example.

+Nested beneath the module block is the _file_ block, which contains bindings local to the current file.
+Names in this block (such as `a` and `b` in the example) are bound only by `load` statements.
+The sets of names bound in the file block and in the module block do not overlap: it is an error for a load statement to bind the name of a global, or for a top-level statement to assign to a name bound by a load statement.

+A file block contains a _function_ block for each top-level function, and a _comprehension_ block for each top-level comprehension.
+Bindings in either of these kinds of block, and in the file block itself, are called _local_.
+(In the example, the bindings for `e`, `f`, `g`, and `i` are all local.)

 A module block contains a _function_ block for each top-level function, and a _comprehension_ block for each top-level